5 Star Residential and Commercial Roofing

 How long do asphalt shingles last in West Texas?

 In West Texas, asphalt shingle lifespan depends heavily on the shingle type and local weather exposure.
 3-tab shingles typically last 15-20 years, architectural shingles 20-30 years, and premium designer shingles up to 40-50 years.
 However, the intense UV exposure, temperature swings, frequent hail, and high winds in the Panhandle and Permian Basin can shorten these estimates by 3-5 years compared to milder climates.
-Annual inspections and prompt repairs extend lifespan significantly.
+Annual inspections and efficient repairs extend lifespan significantly.

 What is the difference between 3-tab and architectural shingles?